wazo-platform/wazo-platform.org/content/uc-doc/administration/sccp/index.md

 ## Auto-provisioning support

-Starting from Wazo 18.07, an SCCP device can be associated to a user by entering the user\'s provisioning code directlyfrom the SCCP device while in autoprov mode.
+Starting from Wazo 18.07, an SCCP device can be associated to a user by entering the user's provisioning code directly from the SCCP device while in autoprov mode.

 There's two settings in `GET /asterisk/sccp/general` influencing the auto-provisioning behaviour: